-- 1. The original or subsequent holder of the CWA permit owns the property and wants to amend the restrictive covenant.
-The permittee applies to the Corps for an amendment to the restrictive covenant. - 2.
-The proponent is not the owner or permit holder, but a third party.
-In this scenario, the owner of the restricted property must concur in writing with the proposal for an amendment. - 3.
-The proponent is a legal entity with condemnation authority and ownership of the restricted property will be obtained by eminent domain.
+1. The proponent is the original or subsequent holder of the CWA permit that owns the property and wants to amend the restrictive covenant.
+The owner or original permit holder requests an amendment to the restrictive covenant from the Corps.

+2. The proponent is not the owner or permit holder, but a third party.
+In this scenario, the owner of the restricted property must submit the request for the proposal for an amendment.

+3. The proponent is a legal entity with condemnation authority, and ownership of the restricted property has already been obtained by eminent domain.
+(Note that unless regulated activities planned to occur within an existing mitigation site are proposed to be evaluated under a Section 404 Standard Individual Permit, the condemnation process must be completed prior to requesting the amendment.)